shyim/shopware-docker/README.md

 * `swdc configure`                 Opens the configuration .env file with your favourite editor
 * `swdc local-rebuild`             Rebuilds used docker images
 * `swdc local-up`                  Starts the stack with local images if they are defined
+* `swdc local-up xdebug`                 Starts the containers with php-xdebug

 ### Module: platform